neerb/neerb/README.md

 <h2 align="">👾 About Me</h2>

+- Here to learn and grow while having a good time

 - An enthusiast of retro-futurism integrated into interactive UI/UX design and media.

 - Crafting digital experiences infused with the nostalgia of the '80s and '90s.